 - File your complaint within the timeframe required by the agency or division.
 If you wait too long, you could lose the right to have your issues addressed through the Department of Labor.

 How to Report Your Employer to the Department of Labor and Keep Your Job

-While some employers may welcome the chance to weed out wrongdoing within their company, others are not so thankful for the exposure.
-Despite the crucial role whistleblowers play in our society, they often face retaliation for their actions.
+Some employers may welcome the chance to weed out wrongdoing within their company, but others are not so thankful.
+Whistleblowers play a crucial role in our society, but they often face retaliation for their actions.
 As a whistleblower, you may encounter many different types of workplace retaliation, including simple harassment, negative performance reviews, pay cuts, transfers, and even the loss of your job.

-Thankfully, many of the laws that encourage whistleblowing also contain anti-retaliation provisions which prohibit this type of conduct.
-OSHA is the agency within the Department of Labor that handles whistleblower retaliation claims by enforcing the retaliation provisions of 22 different federal laws.
-However, it’s important to be aware of the applicable time limits for filing a retaliation claim – some have to be filed within 30 days of the alleged retaliation.
+Many of the laws that encourage whistleblowing also contain anti-retaliation provisions.
+The Occupational Safety and Health Administration (OSHA), is the agency within the Department of Labor that handles whistleblower retaliation claims by enforcing the retaliation provisions of over 20 different federal laws.
+However, it's important to be aware that there are time limits for filing a retaliation claim.
+Some claims have to be filed within 30 days of the alleged retaliation.

 Whistleblowing Can Be a Lonely Game: Get Help with Your Report

-There’s a reason so many laws exist to protect workers – they often lack the resources and bargaining power to effectively protect themselves from retaliation by their employers.
-The laws and agencies under the Department of Labor work to close that gap by holding employers accountable and helping workers rectify their problems.
-However, collecting evidence, knowing which laws and agencies apply to your situation, and filing a complaint in time can seem daunting.
+Collecting evidence, knowing which laws and agencies apply to your situation, and how to file a complaint in time can seem daunting.
 Let a local whistleblower attorney advise you on the particulars and show you how to report your employer to the Department of Labor.